kean/Nuke/README.md

 }
 ```

-> Check out [Performance Guide](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Performance%20Guide.md) to see what else you can do to improve performance
+> See [Performance Guide](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Performance%20Guide.md) to see what else you can do to improve performance

 #### Loading Images Directly